pedromnchunks35/hlf-zero/notes-peers.md

 (This is personal configuration for using a client ca to get the needed certificates)
 ```
+├── config
+├── data-vault
+├── snapshots
+├── chaincode
 ├── ca-client
             └── tls-cas
 ```

 ## 2. Generate the needed cryptographic materials
 To generate the cryptographic materials, we need 2 certificates that we once generated for the CA's.
-The root CA for the intermediate CA and other for the TLS CA. Because we need to enroll the admin of the org1 and also we need the TLS certificates for the communication.
+The root TLS CA for the intermediate CA and other for the TLS CA. Because we need to enroll the admin of the org1 and also we need the TLS certificates for the communication.

 Note that the intermediate CA certificate is verifyied by the TLS CA.